Choose another writer in this calendar:

 the painter B.F.
 Doldin and planned a career as an art historian.
 Hesse

-moved with her to Casa Bodmer, and his restless life became more calm.
+moved with her to Montagnola, and his restless life became more calm.

 Hesse's books continued to be published in Germany during the